ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 # Configuring factory data for nRF Connect examples

-Factory data is a set of parameters written to flash by a device's manufacturer during the manufacturing process.
-All of them are written to the non-volatile memory (persistent storage) of microcontroller storage and are protected against rewriting by the software.
-These parameters should be the same during the whole lifetime of a device, and they can be replaced only by reprogramming the entire device using a programmer.
+Factory data is a set of device's parameters written to a non-volatile memory during the manufacturing process.
+All of them are immutable i.e. they are protected against modifications by the software.
+These parameters meant to be the same during the whole lifetime of a device and preserves factory resets.
+Factory data can be replaced only by reprogramming the entire device using a programmer.

 <p align="center">
   <img src="../../examples/platform/nrfconnect/doc/images/Logo_RGB_H-small.png" alt="Nordic Semiconductor logo"/>